Thecoder969/POWERBI-SALES-DASHBOARD/README.md

 - *DAX (Power BI)* – Data modeling and calculations

 ## How to Use
-1️⃣ *Download* the Sales_Dashboard.pbix file.
+1-Download the Sales_Dashboard.pbix file.
-2️⃣ Open it in *Power BI Desktop*.
+2-Open it in *Power BI Desktop*.
-3️⃣ Connect it to your own sales dataset (or use the provided sample).
+3-Connect it to your own sales dataset (or use the provided sample).
-4️⃣ Explore the insights and modify filters to analyze trends.
+4-Explore the insights and modify filters to analyze trends.

 ## Contact Me
 📧 Email: ayushdutta77@gmail.com